BootBlock/PoSh-Backup/README.md

 *   `-PostRunActionDelaySecondsCli <Seconds>`: Delay for the CLI-specified action.
 Defaults to 0 if `-PostRunActionCli` is used but this parameter is not.
 *   `-PostRunActionForceCli`: Switch to force Shutdown/Restart for the CLI-specified action.
 *   `-PostRunActionTriggerOnStatusCli <StatusArray>`: Status(es) to trigger CLI action.
 Defaults to `@("ANY")` if `-PostRunActionCli` is used but this parameter is not.
 Valid: "SUCCESS", "WARNINGS", "FAILURE", "SIMULATED_COMPLETE", "ANY".
+*   `-CheckForUpdate` (New): Checks for available updates to PoSh-Backup online and then exits.
+Does not perform any backup operations.

+### Update Checking
+PoSh-Backup can check if a newer version is available online.
+This is a manual check initiated by the user.

+*   **How it Works:**
+    1. When `.\PoSh-Backup.ps1 -CheckForUpdate` is run, the script contacts a predefined URL (hardcoded in `Modules\Utilities\Update.psm1`) to fetch a "version manifest" file.
+This manifest contains details about the latest official release.
+    2. The script compares the `InstalledVersion` from your local `Meta\Version.psd1` file with the `LatestVersion` from the remote manifest.
+    3. If an update is available, details such as the new version number, release date, release notes URL, and download URL will be displayed.
+    4. The script will then prompt if you wish to attempt an automatic update.
+(Note: The self-application of the update is currently under development.
+For now, you will be directed to download and apply it manually.)
+    5. If your version is current or newer (e.g., a development build), an appropriate message will be shown.
+*   **Local Version File (`Meta\Version.psd1`):** This file in your PoSh-Backup installation directory stores the version number and release date of your current installation.
+It's updated by the developers with each release.
+*   **No Automatic Updates:** This feature *informs* you about updates.
+It does not download or install them without your explicit action at this stage.
+*   **Internet Access:** Requires an internet connection to fetch the remote version manifest.

 For a full list of all command-line parameters and their descriptions, use PowerShell's built-in help:
 ```powershell